Do presidential debates really matter? What history shows.

 Will sparks fly?
 Perhaps.
 Debates have produced iconic moments in American politics, from the seven epic Lincoln-Douglas debates in 1858, to the televised drama of Kennedy-Nixon in 1960, to the zingers that pass as takeaways in the debates of our times.

 We pose six questions about presidential debates.
-This Q&A is derived from a 2023 podcast interview from around the time of the GOP primary debates.
+This Q&A is derived from a 2023 podcast interview from around the time of the GOP primary debates, with veteran Washington reporter Peter Grier, who retired this month.

 .